Developer(s) – EA Redwood Shores

 Controls – 10/10

-007: Agent Under Fire was released at a time when the first-person shooting genre was about to be taken to even greater heights than before in terms of commercial success, so as to be expected, there are no problems with the controls, especially as the game was developed using the id Tech 3 engine created by id Software; pioneers of the genre with the likes of Doom and Wolfenstein.
+007: Agent Under Fire was released when the FPS genre was about to be taken to greater heights than before.
+So as to be expected, there are no problems with the controls.
+Especially as the game was developed using the id Tech 3 engine created by id Software; pioneers of the genre.
 I also found the vehicular sections to be as simple to control as many of the best racing games that were around at the time, such as Gran Turismo 3, which makes the game seem even more impressive, as it was built on an engine designed specifically for shooting games.

 Lifespan – 6/10

-The game can only be made to last around 10 to 15 hours, which whilst isn’t great, is longer than many other FPS games released today, and was seemingly about the industry standard for the time anyway.
-What replay value it offers can add on a couple more hours, but I think they could have easily made this game last longer than they did by either making the stages longer with more side challenges to complete throughout or simply having more of them instead.
+The game can only be made to last around 10 to 15 hours.
+Whilst not great, it’s longer than other FPS games released, and was about the industry standard for the time anyway.
+What replay value it offers can add on a couple more hours.
+But I think they could have easily made this game last longer than they did by either making stages longer with more side challengesor simply having more of them instead.

 Storyline – 6/10